SFTtech/nyan/README.md

 **nyan** is a *data description language*,
 It is a mixture of python, json, patch, java, wml, yaml and some new ideas.

+It stores hierarchical objects with key-value pairs in a database with the key idea that changes in a parent affect all children.

 We created nyan because there existed no suitable language to properly represent the enormous complexity of storing the data for [openage](https://github.com/SFTtech/openage).